Diet and Irritable Bowel Syndrome (IBS)

 • Have three regular meals each day.

-• Do not miss meals or eat late at night.
+• Do not miss meals.

 • Take time to eat slowly in a calm place.